ballerina-platform/module-ballerina-time/time-ballerina/Package.md

 ## Package Overview

-The Time library is one of the standard library packages of the<a target="_blank" href="https://ballerina.io/"> Ballerina
+The `time` library is one of the standard library packages of the<a target="_blank" href="https://ballerina.io/"> Ballerina
 </a> language.

 This package provides implementations related to UTC and localized time generation and conversions.